 Programme of Inquiry is a curriculum framework developed by the European School IB PYP.
 Our students will gain an understanding of different concepts through six abovementioned transdisciplinary themes.
-Programme of Inquiry is shared by homeroom teachers via email.

-Important features and approaches of the curriculum framework
+Important features and approaches of the curriculum framework explore, wonder and question